percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 - **Dashboard data**: If labels are used extensively in dashboard configurations, editing labels may require updating existing dashboards to ensure they correctly reference the new labels.

+     Edited labels do not affect the existing time-series(metrics).
+It will only affect the new time-series(metrics).

 ### Nodes tab

 Shows where the service and agents run.